github/codeql/docs/language/ql-language-reference/formulas.rst

 Implicitly quantified variables can be introduced using "don't care expressions."
 These are used when you need to introduce a variable to use as an argument to a predicate call, but don't care about its value.
-For further information, see ":ref:`Don't-care expressions <dont-care>`."
+For further information, see ":ref:`Don't-care expressions <don-t-care-expressions>`."

 .. _logical-connectives: